chukwuma619/PastQ/README.md

-# E-Library
+# PastQ

-E-Library is a web application that provides access to a comprehensive collection of past exam questions from various disciplines and academic levels.
+PastQ is a web application that provides access to a comprehensive collection of past exam questions from various disciplines and academic levels.

 ## Features